This page last updated: June 4, 2021

 Following the advice from the Ministry of Health and the BCCDC, residents are also reminded and encouraged to take the following steps to stay healthy and prevent the spread of infections:

-Municipal Hall - Open for payments only.
-10am - 3pm Monday to Friday.
-In compliance with WorkSafe BC the District of Sechelt has a posted Safety Plan for the Municipal Hall.
+in compliance with WorkSafe BC the District of Sechelt has a posted safety plan for the Municipal Hall.

 Staff will respond to phone calls and emails during regular hours, 8:30am - 4:30pm Monday - Friday

-- Public washrooms in parks open from 7am to 9pm and cleaned once daily
+- Public washrooms in parks open from dawn to dusk and cleaned once daily.

 - Council meetings will continue but will be accessible by watching on You Tube and submitting questions to email@example.com.